leonardr/olipy/README.md

 typewriter.type("All work and no play makes Jack a dull boy.")
 # 'All work and no play makes Jack a dull bo6.'
 ```

-Example scripts for gibberish.py:

-* example.typewriter.py: Retypes standard input on the Adler Universal
-  39, with about 10 typos per 100 characters.

 # Extra corpora